merbanan/rtl_433/README.md

 * Disabled by default, use -R n or -G

+d'
 		= Input device selection =
 	RTL-SDR device driver is available.
   [-d <RTL-SDR USB device index>] (default: 0)
   [-d :<RTL-SDR USB device serial (can be set with rtl_eeprom -s)>]
 	To set gain for RTL-SDR use -g <gain> to set an overall gain in dB.
-	SoapySDR device driver is available.
+	SoapySDR device driver is not available.
   [-d ""] Open default SoapySDR device
   [-d driver=rtlsdr] Open e.g. specific SoapySDR device
 	To set gain for SoapySDR use -g ELEM=val,ELEM=val,... e.g. -g LNA=20,TIA=8,PGA=2 (for LimeSDR).
   [-d rtl_tcp[:[//]host[:port]] (default: localhost:1234)
 	Specify host/port to connect to with e.g. -d rtl_tcp:127.0.0.1:1234

+g'
 		= Gain option =
   [-g <gain>] (default: auto)
 	For RTL-SDR: gain in dB ("0" is auto).
 	For SoapySDR: gain in dB for automatic distribution ("" is auto), or string of gain elements.
 	E.g. "LNA=20,TIA=8,PGA=2" for LimeSDR.

+X'
 		= Flex decoder spec =
 Use -X <spec> to add a flexible general purpose decoder.